tigergraph/ecosys/README.md

 # TigerGraph JDBC Driver
 Currently this driver only supports TigerGraph builtin queries and compiled queries (i.e., queries must be compiled and installed before being invoked via the JDBC driver), and the driver will talk to TigerGraph Rest++ to run queries and get their results.

 Support for GSQL interpreted mode is on the roadmap.
-It means the driver can run queries without compilation and installation within TigerGraph server in the future.
+It means the driver can run GSQL queries without compilation and installation in the future.

 ## Versions compatibility